ram-sahu/image-prediction-logger/README.md

 # image-prediction-logger
-a tool for  image prediction report
+a tool for  image prediction logging in Relational database.

 dependencies:
   tenserflow